 This particular accident may be just an unfortunate accident not caused by negligence on the part of a truck driver, but there are thousands of truck accidents that can be directly attributed to truck driver error.

 In fact, driver error is one of the leading causes of truck accidents nationwide.
 According to the Federal Motor Carrier Safety Administration truck drivers are more likely at fault for injurious or fatal truck accidents than inclement weather, dangerous road conditions or mechanical failures.

 Driving too fast for conditions, fatigue and intoxication are commonly cited in driver error truck accidents.
 FMCSA data shows that speeding accounts for 23 percent of these driver errors accidents with fatigue cited in 18 percent.

 When a fatal or injurious truck accident is attributed to driver error, the victims or their surviving loved ones have the legal right to pursue that negligent driver for compensation.
 In some cases, the truck company can also be held accountable depending on the circumstances of each accident.

-Truck accident victims should consult with a Salt Lake City truck accident attorney before they speak to anyone about their injury claim.
-A truck accident attorney will be able to determine how to approach your injury claim and do what it takes to assure their client secures a generous and just settlement.
+Truck accident victims should consult with a truck accident attorney before they speak to anyone about their injury claim.
+An accident attorney like Churdar Law Firm will be able to determine how to approach your injury claim and do what it takes to assure their client secures a generous and just settlement.